elyrepaircafe/elyrepaircafe.org.uk/src/content/homepage/index.md

 # call_to_action
 call_to_action:
   title: When is the next event?
-  content: The next Ely Repair Cafe is taking place at Ely Library between 11am and 2pm on Saturday, 25 May 2024 and we'd love to see you there
+  content: The next Ely Repair Cafe is taking place at Ely Library between 11am and 2pm on Saturday, 25 January 2025 and we'd love to see you there
   button:
     enable: true
     label: "Book an item for repair"